LoopKit/loopdocs/docs/loop-3/omnipod.md

 ## Omnipod 5 Support

-> If you are an experienced tester running a development branch, you will see the Omnipod 5 Pod type as an option on the Pod Type screen.

-> * Be sure to read the [Omnipod 5 FAQs](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" } before choosing Omnipod 5

-To use Omnipod 5 Pods you must have a certificate installed on your phone.
+To use Omnipod 5 Pods you must build released code v3.14.7 or newer, and have a certificate installed on your phone.

 * Once you have a certificate, the *Omnipod 5 Support* row will show a green check mark